All Episodes

 And yet, it's only a certain kind of upper class that they don't like.

-And it's just a it's it's it's uh however a kid looks at Disneyland, make believe, it's whatever you want it to be, it's just so much fun.
+However a kid looks at Disneyland, make-believe, it's whatever you want it to be.

-You got fairies and you got dancing mouses, mice, you've got great rides, it's just total, total fantasy.
+You got fairies and you got dancing mouses, mice, you've got great rides.

-You never worry about what it costs, you're five, you're ten, you couldn't care.
+You never worry about what it costs.

 That's how leftists look at Europe.

-It's a fantasy land, and they're able to make it whatever they want it to be.
+It's a fantasy land and they're able to make it whatever they want it to be.

 And they tell themselves Europe is filled with superior people and far more sophistication and intelligence and what have you.